evanshortiss/cordova-angular-browserify/README.md

 ### Speed
 Another neat feature I want to encourage as part of this project is inlining templates within your AngularJS application.
-Currently you should do this using brfs as shown in the example below.
-This removes AJAX/File calls when your application is running and will improve performance.
-It would be nice to dynamically accomplish this without brfs by maybe using a browserify transform instead.
+You should do this using brfs as shown in the example below, Browserify and the Grunt build will handle the rest.
+This removes AJAX/File calls when your application is running and `will improve performance.